 Sarah Bray, DipWSET, is our Jill of all trades, bringing her background in strategy, event planning, communications, and sponsorships to the execution of our inaugural forum.
 She graduated summa cum laude from Middlebury College with a degree in International Studies, and she spent time living in Rome, where she worked as a translator for a government agency.
 Her knowledge of French and Italian and general love of all things European brought her to the world of wine (Stevie hired her for her first wine retail job back in 2008!)

 In her current life as a wine marketing consultant, she works as the US Brand Ambassador for Vini Franchetti (Passopisciaro on Mt.
 Etna and Tenuta di Trinoro in Tuscany), and as part of the team of VinConnect, where she serves as Director of European Winery Relations, liaising with top estates in Europe to develop their direct-to-consumer marketing channels.
 She is also part of the team that implements Sherryfest, an event promoting the wines of Jerez to American audiences.

 She previously worked as the director of digital marketing and development for SAVEUR magazine and as brand strategist for the wine auction and retail divisions at Sotheby's.
 When she's not running around for her clients, she is a contributor to Food & Wine, The SOMM Journal, Departures, SAVEUR, and other publications.

-You can follow her wine-fueled adventures on Instagram: @sarah.h.bray
+You can follow her on Instagram at @sarah.h.bray.

 THE SOCIAL MEDIA MAVEN